PaklongC/Fitnesswheelchair/_posts/2019-10-28-data-visualization.md

 data_frame = pd.DataFrame(data[:,1:], index = pd.DatetimeIndex(pd.to_datetime(data[:,0], unit='ms')))
 pd.DataFrame.describe(data_frame)
 ```
-<sup>Snippet of python code, full code can be found in \Untitled.ipynb of our <a href="https://github.com/PaklongC/Fitnesswheelchair/blob/master/Untitled.ipynb">GitHub</a> (see the link in our header)</sup><br>
+<sup>Snippet of our Python code, full code can be found in \Untitled.ipynb of our <a href="https://github.com/PaklongC/Fitnesswheelchair/blob/master/Untitled.ipynb">GitHub</a> (see the link in our header)</sup><br>
-Also, by adding analytics-libraries, different statistics can be calculated and shown.
+Also, by adding analytics-libraries, different statistics can be calculated.
+By making use of these widgets and data, the following dashboard could be created:
 <img src="\Fitnesswheelchair\img\jugraph.png" width="745">
 <b>This feature offers great features for the scope of this project/prototype.
 Although making the visualization live is more challenging, data can be visualized cleanly of one .csv-file.
 Several other widgets (like a dropdown) are also available.
 Although visualizations are not live, several different .csv-files can be rendered when the right option is chosen from a drop-down.</b>